jreisinger/checkip/README.md

 CLI tool that finds out information about an IP address.
 Currently these types of information are provided:

 * Confidence score that the IP address is malicious using [Abuse IP DB](https://www.abuseipdb.com).
-You need to [sign up] to get the API key (it's free).
+You need to [register](https://www.abuseipdb.com/register?plan=free) to get the API key (it's free).
 * ASN using [iptoasn](https://iptoasn.com/) API.
 * DNS name using [net.LookupAddr](https://golang.org/pkg/net/#LookupAddr).
 * Geographic location using [GeoLite2 City database](https://dev.maxmind.com/geoip/geoip2/geolite2/).
 Read [this](https://dev.maxmind.com/geoip/geoip2/geolite2/#Download_Access) for how to get the license key (it's free).